AdobeXD/plugin-samples/reference/assets.md

 Character style properties.
 See documentation for the [Text](scenegraph.md#Text) node type for more details.

+When creating a new character style, all properties are mandatory except those with default values specified here.
+When deleting an existing character style, always pass the exact object returned by [`characterStyles.get()`](#module_assets-characterStyles-get) (with all properties fully specified) to avoid any ambiguity.

 | Property | Type | Description |
 | --- | --- | --- |
 | fontFamily | !string | the font family |